-As the crickets chirp through the night… almost deafening, we of course put together an assignment specifically for assistant sound mixers.
-Sound familiar??
-This troop gets to choose a section of a film from their very own supplied list of movie options to sound design.
-Don’t think their getting off that easy!!!
-Ipso facto, their interpretation of the scene through sound design must try to be noticeably different from the original, and be original in and of itself.
-Genre change?
-Not so much, although open to it.
-Most importantly not a mimic of the original.
-We accept no feedback!!!
+Sound Design category entrants choose a section of a film from a list of movie options to create an entirely new sound design.
+The interpretation of the scene through sound design must be noticeably different from the original and be original in and of itself.
+Genre changes are not required, but allowable.
+Most importantly, you must not mimic the original.

-Registration is open until posted deadline, we know how things can change overnight in the edit room.
-Keep calm, and force quit.
-All three categories are open to all campers, no matter what troop you're in.
-For the eagle scouts out there, you may enter as many as you like (each with its own registration/fee) Counselors are standing by for all your questions, and Camp Coaches will be available via our Camp Kuleshov Hotline for any counseling.
+Participants may enter as many entries as they’d like (each with its own registration/fee).
+Counselors are standing by for all your questions and Camp Coaches will be available via our Camp Kuleshov Hotline (firstname.lastname@example.org) for any counseling.

 Specific category details are below.
 Please visit the camp FAQ page for more detail.

 the assignment - editorial: Choice of Two options

 Select one of the 17 films and cut a trailer no longer than :90 seconds which promotes the film as a picture of a different genre or by a different director.
 Choose the genre/director from the list below.
 For example, For example, The Phantom Carriage as a Musical or Duck Soup as a Directed by George Romero film.

 Select TWO films and cut a trailer no longer than :90 seconds which promotes the 'mashed up' films as a picture of a third genre.
 For example, combine The Blob with Desperately Seeking Susan and promote it as a Crime Thriller.

 EDITORIAL FILMS: GENRE/DIRECTOR: